 When an insurance company fails, the state steps in to help protect policyholders.
 Each state has a guaranty association that provides some coverage if an insurance company becomes insolvent.
-The coverage varies by state, but it is typically around $100,000 per policy.
+The coverage varies by state but is typically around $100,000 per policy.
 So, if you have an annuity with a death benefit of $200,000 and the company goes under, the guaranty association would pay out $100,000 to your beneficiaries.

 While this may sound like good news, there are some drawbacks.